Ieshitva/ieshitva.github.io/_posts/2020-03-20-My-ICMR-Journey.markdown

 From September to October I used to work during lunch breaks and 5:30 PM to 10:30 PM straight which left me very little time to study for my 2nd Terminal examinations which took place in October itself.
 Luckily medicine is not learnt in a day and if you have paid attention in classroom you will always know good enough to do well in exams.
 My exams ended on 24th of October leaving me with 5 days to complete the report whose discussion was still left to be written.
 I took 2 days off and worked 14 hours a day straight to complete the report.
 After like 30 versions and numerous proof reads the final draft was ready.

 I still remember the relief when I uploaded the final report on the website.
-I opened a bottle of beer and went straight to my bed, lying there in disbelief of what I had done.
+I opened a bottle of beer and went straight to bed, lying there in disbelief of what I had done.

 You see in life results don’t matter.
 You can do you best and still fail.
 God knows I have failed so so many times after giving my best.
-I was happy because this is the best I could have done, and I had done it.
-I was very pleased with my work.<br/>
+I was happy because this is the best I could have done, and I had done it.<br/>
-Lying there on the bed that day I could see meaning in my effort and the final product of those effort.
+Lying there on the bed that day I could see meaning in my efforts and the final product of those efforts.
 I was proud of my work and I think if you can say that for your work then that is an end in itself.
 No pass/fail can take that away from you.

 After a well deserved good night’s sleep that day there was a wait for 3-4 months for the final results.